Watch your utterances, Presidency tells religious leaders

 “About 30 million lives are involved.
 Without the drying up of the lake, we would probably not have had the acute poverty that nurtured the environment for Boko Haram terrorism.”

-Shehu recalled that countries such Saudi Arabia and Egypt, which sponsored the Unuted Nations’ General Assembly Resolution to condemn Trump’s recognition of Jerusalem as the official Capital of Israel, did not also attend the Turkey meeting for various compelling reasons.
+Shehu recalled that countries such as Saudi Arabia and Egypt, which sponsored the United Nations’ General Assembly Resolution to condemn Trump’s recognition of Jerusalem as the official Capital of Israel, did not also attend the Turkey meeting for various compelling reasons.

 Related Articles